-LSB high-level outcome Current and planned actions by the frontline regulator Timings for each action with key milestones Review date providers (both regulated and unregulated) who can help them. regulators are currently reviewing whether they could strengthen the promotion of the website both through their own websites, where we have already made our own link more prominent, and in partnership with consumer bodies.
-Since publication of the CMA report recommending the development of Legal Choices considerable work has been taken forward to plan the website's development and we will continue to take an active role in that discussion.
+LSB high-level outcome Current and planned actions by the frontline regulator Timings for each action with key milestones Review date providers (both regulated and unregulated) who can help them. regulators are currently reviewing whether they could strengthen the promotion of the website both through their own websites, where we have already made our own link more prominent, and in partnership with consumer bodies. • Since publication of the CMA report recommending the development of Legal Choices considerable work has been taken forward to plan the website's development and we will continue to take an active role in that discussion.
 The BSB remains committed to Legal Choices and the need for all the regulators who operate in the legal sector to commit extra resources to its development in order to optimise its chances of success.
 We will take a full part in the review and development of the content and marketing of Legal Choices.
 In doing so, we will, amongst other things, consider the CMA's detailed recommendations about content development and digital marketing and in particular the CMA's recommendation that we should explore the "scope for engaging with consumer groups in developing content and engaging with vulnerable consumers and those without internet access".
-As recommended by the CMA we will "actively consult the Legal Consumer and small business groups such as Which?, Citizens Advice, and the Federation of Small Businesses, ICAEW and self-regulatory bodies on content and focus". of Legal Choices New governance and accountability mechanisms to be agreed by September 2017 signposting to Legal Choices and consistency of content between Legal Choices and GOV.UK.
+As recommended by the CMA we will "actively consult the Legal Ombudsman, the Legal Services Consumer Panel, the Legal Services Board, relevant consumer and small business groups such as Which?, Citizens Advice, and the Federation of Small Businesses, ICAEW and self-regulatory bodies on content and focus". of Legal Choices New governance and accountability mechanisms to be agreed by September 2017 We will also pursue the CMA's recommendation to "engage with government including the MoJ, BEIS and the Government Digital Service to improve signposting to Legal Choices and consistency of content between Legal Choices and GOV.UK.
 The BSB has agreed to take the lead on behalf of the legal regulators in liaising with relevant Government departments on GOV.UK September

 LSB high-level outcome Current and planned actions by the frontline regulator Timings for each action with key milestones Review date content.
 We have undertaken an audit of GOV.UK to identify opportunities for it to link to Legal Choices.
 By September 2017 we will have sought agreement from Government to introduce these links.
 2017 We are working with the other regulators to develop a three year plan for the site.
-Our aims are: To increase the scope and quality of its content To increase consumer awareness of the site To work with consumer groups to produce consumer journeys and content that will help the public and small businesses find the legal services they need. • In order to ensure consumers have real choice, we have agreed to consider how best to provide clear information about including what protections are in place and what the limitations to service are.
+Our aims are: To increase the scope and quality of its content To increase consumer awareness of the site To work with consumer groups to produce consumer journeys and content that will help the public and small businesses find the legal services they need.
+In order to ensure consumers have real choice, we have agreed to consider how best to provide clear information about including what protections are in place and what the limitations to service are.
 We believe this will help consumers engage with the market and our joint aim is to reach 2-3 million users.
 We will also run campaigns to target high-risk and vulnerable consumers, supported by appropriate content.
 We will work with the relevant bodies in Scotland and Northern Ireland to make sure that consumers across the UK are well served.
 In summary, our key objectives are to: increase consumer engagement in the legal market support other consumer empowerment measures like price transparency and complaints data increase the involvement of consumer bodies in the development of the site's content and marketing